frecar/frecar.no/_posts/2014-07-06-infinite-lists-python.md

 layout: post
 ---

 When you need to solve a problem and use lists of unknown size, you should use generators to not waste memory.
-You can easily generators to create infinite lists in Python.

-This example will generate an infinite list for you.
+You can easily make use of generators to create infinite lists in Python.

 {% highlight py %}

 def inf_list(start=0):